luskaner/ageLANServer/.github/ISSUE_TEMPLATE/bug_report.md

 Check all that apply:

+- [ ] Age of Empires: Definitive Edition
 - [ ] Age of Empires II: Definitive Edition
 - [ ] Age of Empires III: Definitive Edition